ektasaini/A2-calculator/Subtraction.md

   Then I see "minus" prefix
   And the "subtracted number" as the result

-## Scenario: Subtraction of "positive number" from "negative number"
+## Scenario: Subtraction of positive number from negative number

   Given The calculator is on